 Black Box Testing

 Black Box Testing shall also be used as it is also very useful in giving us an idea from an outside perspective.
 For example, there may be bugs that we, the developers, notice a lot but a player may not notice at all.
 It shall also help in terms of UI and user experience as we will know how to play the game inside out and may forget to include tutorials or control instructions that a player may require.
-In order to get feedback we shall created a ‘User Testing Document’ like the one below.
+In order to get feedback we shall create a ‘User Testing Document’ like the one below.

 User Testing Document Prototype